contagon/handbook/handbook/20-activities.md

 Before planning an activity, leaders consider the spiritual and temporal needs of members.
 Leaders seek the guidance of the Spirit to determine what kind of activity would help meet those needs.
 Careful planning is necessary to ensure that activities accomplish gospel-centered purposes and meet the needs of those who participate.

-Under the direction of the bishopric, the ward council oversees the planning of ward activities.
+Under the bishopric’s guidance, the ward council oversees the planning of ward activities.
 When an activity is for a specific organization or group in the ward, it is planned under the direction of the leaders who are responsible for the organization.
 When an activity is for the entire ward, the bishop may assign responsibility for it to one or more organizations represented on the ward council.
 He may also assign responsibility for an activity to other individuals or to a committee, working under the direction of the ward council.
 Normally these assignments are temporary for a specific activity.

 Under the direction of the stake presidency, the stake council oversees the planning of stake activities.
 For more information about stake activities, see [20.3](20-activities.md#203-stake-multistake-and-area-activities).